UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 20-year-old car insurance FAQs

-At 20 you usually have two to three years of experience, but 17–24-year-olds remain the highest-risk age band for at-fault claims, so insurers still load the price — the 2026 average of £1,624 reflects expected claims cost, not punitive pricing.
+At 20 you usually have two to three years of experience, but 17–24-year-olds remain the highest-risk age band for at-fault claims, so insurers still load the price — the published 2026 average of £1,704 reflects expected claims cost, not punitive pricing.
 Wider cost drivers — 12% Insurance Premium Tax, record UK motor claims and rising repair bills — sit on top.
 The encouraging news is that 20 is well past the steepest part of the curve; with a clean record your premium should keep falling notably each year until it flattens out around age 25.

-A 20-year-old pays around £1,624 on average in 2026, against roughly £2,847 at 17, about £2,610 at 18 and around £2,058 at 19 — so a 20-year-old pays roughly 43% less than a 17-year-old and about 21% less than a 19-year-old.
+Barely any cheaper, on the published figures.
+Confused.com quotes £1,704 at 20 against £1,695 at 17, and publishes no single-age figure for 18 or 19 — the whole 17–20 band averages £1,813.
+So the widely repeated claim that premiums collapse between 17 and 20 is not supported: the drop that does arrive comes after 20, at £1,542 for 21 and £1,206 by 25.
 The main driver is no-claims discount: by 20 most drivers have banked two or three clean years, each of which knocks 15–25% off.
 Postcode and car group still matter more than age alone, so a 20-year-old in a group 1 city car in the North East can pay well under £1,300.

-In 2026 the Hyundai i10 1.0 (insurance group 1) at an average £1,210 for a 20yo standard policy is the cheapest mainstream new car.
-The Kia Picanto 1.0 (~£1,235) and VW Up! (~£1,300) are close behind.
+In 2026 the Hyundai i10 1.0 (insurance group 1) at an average £1,270 for a 20yo standard policy is the cheapest mainstream new car.
+The Kia Picanto 1.0 (~£1,295) and VW Up! (~£1,365) are close behind.
 For used cars, the discontinued Suzuki Celerio and SEAT Mii can come in cheaper (group 1–2).
 Avoid the Fiesta ST, Corsa GSi or any sport-badged trim — premiums jump to £3,000+.

 If you passed your test at 17 and have insured a car continuously since, you could hold two to three years of no-claims discount by 20 — enough to take a meaningful chunk off the premium.
 NCD is the most powerful lever you have: each clean year typically cuts 15–25% off the renewal, and the effect compounds.
 Drive claim-free and pay the small extra to protect your NCD, so a single non-fault or minor claim doesn't wipe out years of savings.
 Time as a named driver can also count towards a named-driver NCD scheme with some insurers.